What is chlamydia?

 How common is chlamydia?

-According to the Centers for Disease Control and Prevention (CDC), 1,526,658 cases of chlamydia were reported in 2015 (in the United States).
+According to the Centers for Disease Control and Prevention (CDC), 1,758,668 cases of chlamydia were reported in 2018 (in the United States), which is a 19.4% increase from 2014.
 However, there are many more people with chlamydia who don’t know they have it because they’ve never had symptoms.
+Adolescents and young adults (ages 15 to 24) are at higher risk of getting chlamydia, since the rates of infection are highest in this age group.

 Who is most likely to get chlamydia?

 Chlamydia is most common among:

-- People who have more than one sexual partner
+- People who have more than one sexual contact (or partner)

 - People with a history of STIs

 How is chlamydia spread?

 Chlamydia is spread from person-to-person during unprotected sex.
-It can be passed through vaginal, anal, and oral sex.
+It can be passed through vaginal, anal, and oral sex; essentially through an vagina and/or penis contact.
 It can also be passed to the eye by a hand or other body part moistened with infected secretions.
-Chlamydia can be passed from a woman infected with chlamydia to her baby during delivery.
+If a pregnant person has chlamydia they can pass chlamydia to their baby during delivery.
 Chlamydia cannot be spread by kissing, toilet seats, bed linens, doorknobs, swimming pools, hot tubs, bathtubs, silverware, or sharing clothes.

 What are the symptoms of chlamydia?